 We found eight countries with an average award rate of 0%, which after looking at the data we decided to exclude, because in most cases they were countries in areas of conflict or offered awards in only one out of the last four years.
 With those removed, Venezuela, Bolivia and Kenya topped the list, followed by American student favorites, Ireland and the United Kingdom.

 The statistics are not intended to imply that you should apply to a particular Fulbright country because it has a high award rate or low number of applications.
 No matter where you apply, Fulbright is highly selective and will not grant an award for an application that is not excellent, sound and compelling.
 However, these statistics and the links to Fulbright stories within may give you inspiration to consider applying to a country “off the beaten path.”
 Be prepared for your Fulbright application by contacting your university’s Fulbright advisor as early as possible, checking in particular for internal deadlines and application requirements.
-Also view our Step-by-Step Guide for a Competitive Fellowship Application, which includes specific tips on identifying a host institution, developing a strong project proposal, and writing a compelling personal statement.

 © Victoria Johnson 2016, all rights reserved.